ST. PETERSBURG, Fla. — A Whole Foods Grocery Store is set to open its first location in St. Petersburg on 38th Avenue North just off of 4th Street.

 Her previous grocery store in Tangerine Plaza used to be a Sweetbay, then a Walmart Neighborhood Market.
 Now, it’s been vacant for four years, despite the city of St. Petersburg taking over ownership of the site.

-“I’m disappointed that it’s been closed for 4 years.
+“I’m disappointed that it’s been closed for four years.
 I think it’s time the city takes action on this,” Wendy Wesley, a dietician and nutritionist said.

 Wesley got involved several years ago in writing articles about the food desert after seeing her patients’ health decline rapidly once the store closed its doors.